-Ah, the joys of summer—one of which this year is watching the Summer Olympics.
-I’ll confess I plan my evenings at home so I can view the London competitions, and I find them compelling for two reasons.
+Ah, the joys of summer—one of which is watching the Summer Olympics.
+I’ll confess I plan my evenings at home so I can view the competitions, and I find them compelling for two reasons.

 On a personal level, watching the athletes takes me back to my teenage years when I used to walk to the high school for football, gymnastics, and wrestling practices.
 Like the athletes competing now, I had high hopes my dedication to sports would open the door to a college scholarship.